BOTSWANA 8 Days

 DAYS 6 and 7

-• Embark on an unforgettable Mokoro (dugout canoes) tour down the Khwai River.
-Expert guides will steer you through the shallow waters of the delta, allowing you to encounter hippos, elephants, and crocodiles up close.
+Embark on an unforgettable Mokoro (dugout canoes) tour down the Khwai River.
+Skilled guides will take you through the shallow delta, where you can see hippos, elephants, and crocodiles up close.

 DAY 8